shadadu/hackathon_space_effector/README.md

 Online, a free-flying object instantiated by Astrobee provides the object location and pose to the Trajectory Executor Manager, scene planning, and intercept planning services in the moveit container.
 Both or either of OMPL and DGM planners are called to generate trajectories for intercepting the object.
 Intercept metrics are then computed for benchmarking DGM.

-# Work in Progress
-1. Improve DGM-HJB training and intercept algorithms.
-2. Ensure DGM better includes valid trajectory and valid/invalid states checking via cost function penalties, constrains or a neural network prediction.
-3. Intercept planning and metrics from proximity to contact and grasping.